 If your application is deployed to multiple data centers, multiple Azure regions or multiple AWS availability zones, then NCache lets you replicate the cache across the WAN without slowing down your application in either location.
 You can deploy NCache in an Active-Passive or an Active-Active data center configuration.

-As you already know, NCache is 100% native .NET solution let's see what kind of .NET support does it have and let's also see different ways you can deploy NCache.
+As you already know, NCache is 100% .NET / .NET Core solution let's see what kind of .NET support does it have and let's also see different ways you can deploy NCache.
 NCache provides a cache client with full support from both .NET Framework with things like:

 For .NET Core, NCache suppots:

-Just like the cache client, NCache server is also 100% native .NET.
+Just like the cache client, NCache server is also 100% .NET / .NET Core.
 No other solution has this as others are C++ or Linux.
 NCache server supports both .NET and .NET Core and through the .NET core Edition, you can deploy NCache in the below-given capacities: